 With this announcement, it has joined the ranks of the most irresponsible of them.

-Gareth Evans, is Chair of the Asia Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN); former Foreign Minister of Australia; President Emeritus, International Crisis Group; Co-Chair, International Commission on Nuclear Non-Proliferation and Disarmament.
+Gareth Evans is Chair of the Asia Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN); former Foreign Minister of Australia; President Emeritus of the International Crisis Group; and Co-Chair of the International Commission on Nuclear Non-Proliferation and Disarmament.

 Image: Flickr, Robert Sullivan.